s-mushnoori/s-mushnoori/README.md

 - **Jazz piano**, I love playing (and talking) music!
 - **Drawing**, which I rediscovered my love for after a decade
+- **Moneyball**
-- **Moneyball** (No, this movie isn't about baseball.
+  - This movie isn't about baseball.
 It's about properly defining the problem.
 It's about asking the right questions.
-It's about data science.)
+It's about data science.
 - **Language learning**, currently a B2 in French.
 What should I learn next: Dutch or Norwegian?
 - **Constant self improvement**